DarwinCharris/Parcial_FrontEnd/README.md

 - 🔍 **Job Search**: Page displaying available job openings.
 - 📝 **Job Details**: Detailed information about each job offer.
 - 📌 **About Us**: Information about the platform and its purpose.
+- 📞 **Contact Us**: Contact a team member or check our location for more information.

 ## 🖥 Requirements